Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 I have built a database of all known Mac malware over several years, assisted in part through collaboration with others in the Mac anti-malware community.
 It’s always possible that it is not complete, of course, and new malware does appear from time to time.
 If you discover something that is not on my list, please let me know!

 Almost all of the malware that affects Macs lies firmly in the trojan category.
 There are a variety of “social exploits” (ie, ways to trick a human) that malware uses to get itself installed, but in the end, a wary user will probably not fall for them.
-The only malware to-date that cannot be placed squarely in the trojan category is malware that uses Java vulnerabilities to install itself.
+The only malware to-date that cannot be placed squarely in the trojan category is malware that uses vulnerabilities in third-party software to install itself.

 For the most part, there’s very little to be concerned about.
 Most are rare, to varying degrees between very and extraordinarily, and half of them either never were or no longer are a threat.
 Almost all of the ones that are real threats can be handled by anti-malware features in versions of Mac OS X starting with 10.5 (Leopard).